Kids’ Valley Garden

 This is the part where you get to use your imagination!

-• Some of the best plant material can be grown right in your own garden: calendula, candytuft, cosmos, dahlias, zinnias, asters, baby’s breath, chrysanthemums and roses.
+• Some of the best plant materials can be grown right in your own garden: calendula, candytuft, cosmos, dahlias, zinnias, asters, baby's breath, chrysanthemums, and roses.

-• Remember to ask permission first before you take plant material from your parent’s garden.
+• Remember to ask permission first before taking plant material from your parent's garden.
 Ask them to show you how to prune the branch that you wish to take from a shrub.

-• Even carrot greens and asparagus fern leaves will make excellent filler.
+• Even carrot greens and asparagus fern leaves make excellent fillers.

-• Cedar and pine twigs look interesting but they can cause some flowers to wilt.
-If you intend to use them put them in a jar with a couple of spare conditioned flowers for a few days to see if they react to each other.
+• Cedar and pine twigs look interesting but can cause some flowers to wilt.
+If you intend to use them, put them in a jar with a couple of spare conditioned flowers for a few days to see if they react to each other.

-• You can also find great flowers and plant material in fields and along the side of the road: Queen Anne’s lace, goldenrod, white yarrow, sweet clover, daisies and buttercups.
+• You can also find great flowers and plant materials in fields and along the side of the road: Queen Anne's lace, goldenrod, white yarrow, sweet clover, daisies, and buttercups.

 Four Rules When Searching for Plant Material

-• Ask an adult to accompany you along roadsides searches.
+• Ask an adult to accompany you on roadside searches.

 • Always wash your hands thoroughly after handling wild plant material.